 - descriptive (capturing the gist of the paper and the research results);

-- cohesive (follow the logical structure of the paper);
+- cohesive (indicate the logical structure of the paper);

-The abstract should not repeat or rephrase the paper title.
-The abstract should be concise and clear and contain no irrelevant information.
+The abstract should not repeat the paper title.
+Keywords can and should be taken up.

 - uncommon abbreviations;